formap/my_scripts/README.md

 my_scripts
 ==========

-This are some scripts I've written / gathered for personal use
+These are some scripts I've written / gathered for personal use